Ryarralk/Gw2ChatBoxEx/README.md

 Here's the VirusTotal final report : [VirusTotal](https://www.virustotal.com/gui/file/f06530f33b019afe438d58317f5905fa670c256347bb5459d8f10804a902c6a5/detection)

+The program shouldn't be against the ToS of Guild Wars 2.
+Use it as your own risk.
+I'm not responsible if you have been banned from the game for using my program.

 ## Support

 Want to support me for my work ?
 Feel free to support me in game Eday.4850